anna-pacinkova/intomics_package/README.md

   geom_node_text(aes(label = label),family="serif")
 </code></pre>

-Edges highlighted in green are known from the biological prior knowledge.
+Edges highlighted in cyan are known from the biological prior knowledge.
+The edge labels reflects its empirical frequency over the final set of CPDAGs (for details see [Pacinkova \& Popovici, 2022](https://assets.researchsquare.com/files/rs-1291540/v1_covered.pdf?c=1643735189)).
 GE node names are in upper case, CNV node names are in lower case, METH node names are the same as DNA methylation probe names in omics$meth matrix.

 Node colours legend: